 Home/About HBOT

-Hyperbaric oxygen therapy (HBOT) is a medical treatment where you breathe pure oxygen inside a pressurized chamber.
+A hyperbaric chamber is a pressurized enclosure used for hyperbaric oxygen therapy (HBOT).
+During treatment, you breathe pure oxygen inside the chamber.
 The increased pressure allows your lungs to absorb significantly more oxygen than at normal air pressure.

 How It Works